mitchelljustin/pragmatic-lightning/index.md

 The command will print out your "cipher seed mnemonic": 24 English words that map one-to-one to your generated private key.
 You can ignore this for now and move on to the next section.

-**Sidenote: Staying secure**
+**Sidenote: Security on Production**

-*When you migrate to mainnet, You'll need to generate a new mnemonic and store in a secure place, like in 1Password or on a piece of paper.
+*When the app is migrated to mainnet, you'll need to generate a new mnemonic and store it in a secure place, like in 1Password or on a piece of paper.
-You should also use a different, secure password or your money might get stolen.*
+You should also use a different, secure wallet password or your money might get stolen.*

 *Please make sure you don't lose either your password or your mnemonic.
-Unlike traditional payment methods such as Stripe or Paypal, with Bitcoin/Lightning there's no one to bail you out if you lose them.*
+Unlike traditional payment methods such as Stripe or Paypal, with Bitcoin+Lightning there's no one to bail you out if you lose them.*

 ## Connect web app to Lightning